FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 }
 ```

-Providing the context is therefore done by wrapping the child components inside the <i>CounterContext.Provider</i> component and setting a suitable value for the context.
+As can be seen, providing the context is done by wrapping the child components inside the <i>CounterContext.Provider</i> component and setting a suitable value for the context.

-The context value is now given as a array containing the value of the calculator, and the <i>dispatch</i> function used to change the counter value.
+The context value is now set to be an array containing the value of the counter, and the <i>dispatch</i> function.

 Other components now access the context using the [useContext](https://beta.reactjs.org/reference/react/useContext) hook: